joshuaSYSS/approxCCDegree/README.md

 Prove:<br>
 Trivial<br><br>
 Therefore, we can use a subsample to approximate the number of connected components by randomly selecting nodes, and calculating their n<sub>u</sub> through breadth-first search (bfs) to achieve O(n * logn).<br>
-However, notice that the time complexity bottleneck is at bfs.<br>
+However, notice that the time complexity bottleneck (linear factor) is at bfs.<br>
 To simplify the condition, I considered an undirected transistive graph.<br><br>
 Lemma 2:<br>
 For an undirected transistive graph, n<sub>u</sub> = degree(u) + 1.<br>